 This study was financially sustained by the IFA‑CEA project no. C4‑08/2014‑2016, 'Climate change teleconnections between Western and Eastern Europe based on speleothem records of the Last Interglacial in France and Romania (FREem)'.
 The authors are grateful to M. Stoica from the University of Bucharest for great support during the field work and constructive discussions on the tectonic evolution of the study area.
 V. Drăgușin is acknowledged for improving suggestions and English proofing, I. Șandric for providing a part of the materials, L. Faur and A.L.
-Cercleux for translating the extended abstract into French.
+Cercleux for French proofing.
 We thank P.G.
 Salvador from the University of Lille for assistance during the editorial process, C. Ek from the ULG‑Liège University and an anonymous reviewer for constructive remarks which helped us to improve the paper content.

 1Scarp retreat is a typical geomorphological process which develops in sedimentary bedded structures, driving the evolution of landscape by continuously consuming the area of the steep outcrop (Schmidt, 2004).
 It is known as the slope‑parallel recession of a resistant caprock that terminates any elevated, plateau‑like landform.
 Although largely approached by studies based on the evolution of escarpments in arid environments (Howard and Selby, 1994; Gutiérrez et al., 1998; Gutiérrez, 2012), the mechanisms which drive the scarp retreat process of homoclinal limestone ridges in temperate mid‑latitudes are quite similar (King, 1975).
 By observing the longitudinal morphology of a retreating scarp, two essential components are distinguished: prominent ridges or slope fragments usually subjected to slumping, and a number of steep dry valleys dissecting the scarp, tightly connected to the presence of fractures and faults.
 The steep dry valleys result from the common acting of various weathering and gravitational processes particularly developed on limestone.
 Since the limestone behavior to weathering processes (including chemical weathering by dissolution) is unique among the various rock types, the dry valleys carved in such bedrock exhibit a particular evolution and morphology.